Types of Massage

-Always tailored to the individuals needs a typical treatment will involve more than just massage, with postural correction techniques as well as exercies that will give the greatest chance of lasting success.
+Always tailored to the individuals needs a typical treatment will involve more than just massage, with postural correction techniques as well as exercise that will give the greatest chance of lasting success.

-Ideal for those with recurring injuries or persistant pain of all levels.
+Ideal for those with recurring injuries or persistent pain of all levels.
 Identifying the route cause can help pain management and reduction.

 Deep Tissue Massage

 As it says on the tin!
 Deep tissue massage is to work deeply into the muscles and tissue.
 In our bodies we have many layers of tissue; Epithelial tissue, connective tissue, nervous tissue and muscle tissue, all layered under our skin.